Intermodal Transportation (TRAN)

 TRAN 4140 Supply Chain Technology and Systems (4 Credits)

 This course provides a fundamental definition of the role of technology and systems in supply chain management, demonstrating how “people and processes” intersect with these increasingly important tools.
 Students will learn how system and technology strategy can become key differentiators in the field across the six pillars of the supply chain and are required to integrate disparate suppliers and partners.
 Specific current and future trends will be explored, including the implications across local, national, and global systems.
 The focus will be related to the strategic, operational, and tactical design and execution of technology and systems related to how supply chains operate.
 TRAN 4100, 4110, 4120, 4130.

 TRAN 4150 Supply Chain Cost Management (4 Credits)

 A successful supply chain strategy must be effective not just in its material flow within the six pillars and the information flow from its systems, but its financial flow as well.
 Companies and their corresponding supply chains can achieve improved cost management that leads to greater top line revenue growth through improvements in financial flows achieved waste reduction, inventory carrying cost, capital investment and management and terms with suppliers and customers, to name a few.
 How the financial flow of the company and its supply chain is dependent on the entity’s material and information flows, and vice versa.
 This course will provide an understanding of how these flows work in conjunction with one another, and how supply chain professionals must understand the role of financial management fundamentals in the process.
-Note that this course is only for a six class SCM certificate; it will need to be determined whether this course occurs before or after the SCM Practicum.
 Prerequisite: TRAN 4130.

 TRAN 4160 Analytic Methods for Supply Chain Management (4 Credits)